mimblewimble/grin/doc/dandelion/simulation.md

 ==================
 This document describes a network of node with Dandelion.

-In this scenario, we simulate a successfull aggregation but a failed transaction cut-through forcing a node to revert its stempool state.
+In this scenario, we simulate a successful aggregation but a failed transaction cut-through forcing a node to revert its stempool state.

 This document also helps visualizing all the timers in a simple way.